 The Ritsumeikan Summer Japanese Program (RSJP) runs for five weeks and is designed for college and university students with minimal knowledge of the Japanese language.
 It provides an intensive and comprehensive introduction to Japanese language and culture.
 Program participants are immersed in an optimal environment for short-term intensive language study with the added benefits of cultural exchange and exploration.

-Since it was established in 1973, the International Division at Seinan Gakuin University (located in Fukuoka, Kyushu) has offered study abroad programs concentrating on Japanese language and culture.
-The four-week Summer Intensive Japanese Program (2013 dates: June 27 - July 26) accepts up to 40 students each year at the Refresher (beginning II), Pre-intermediate, or Intermediate and Advanced levels of Japanese.
-Lecturers are all highly experienced in Japanese language education, both in our year-long exchange programs and at other universities both here and abroad.
+The four-week Summer Intensive Japanese Program accepts up to 40 students each year at the Refresher (beginning II), Pre-intermediate, Intermediate, and Advanced levels of Japanese.
+Lecturers are all highly experienced in Japanese language education, with experience both in our year-long exchange programs and at other universities both here and abroad.

 The Sendagaya Japanese Institute offers an intensive summer course in Tokyo for students at four skill levels ranging from Elementary to Advanced.
 Information and application forms can be obtained from Sendagaya Japanese Institute, 2-16-6 Takadanobaba, Shinjuku-ku, Tokyo 169-0075, Japan; fax +81.3.3232.9120.